araf-hossain/react-chat-app/README.md

 * Rest APIs
 * Environment Variables

-You will learn how to build a react chat app using [https://chatengine.io](https://chatengine.io)

 Firebase and Chat Engine are greats tools to setup apps fast and easily - great to learn with!

 ### Bonus - E-mail notifications